-For example, let's say user data is being generated and only users falling with a specified age range can be allowed to participate.
+Let's say user data is being generated and only users falling with a specified age range can be allowed to participate in a program.
 If this test data is generated without logic, then users with the wrong age may be allowed to participate.

 Business logic contains the necessary conditions and actions for ensuring only users with the appropriate ages are able to participate.
 The following would be a simple example of two Test Data Rules and their Conditions/Actions: